-Three important factors have prompted the British Deer Society and the AA to warn UK drivers of the hidden dangers they may encounter when driving on our roads, especially at night.
-Firstly, recent lockdown measures have resulted in a lower number of cars on the roads which, according to Government statistics, are at 85% of pre-lockdown levels.
-Secondly, the clocks have also recently changed from BST to GMT, meaning that the twilight rush-hour traffic peaks an hour earlier than before (from an animal’s point of view anyway).
-Finally, it’s the time of year that seasonal migrations occur within the deer population so they’re more likely to be crossing roads during rutting season
+With the clocks due to go back one hour at 2am on Sunday 31st October 2021 (BST to GMT), it means that the twilight rush-hour traffic peaks an hour earlier than before (from an animal’s point of view anyway).
+Also, it’s the time of year that seasonal migrations occur within the deer population so they’re more likely to be crossing roads during rutting season.

-The British Deer Society’s CEO sums it up well by saying:
+The British Deer Society’s CEO summed it up well by saying:

 Precautions you can take – Being “deer-aware”